How to Say No to Multi-Level Marketing Companies

 Some people just need to be told “no” right from the get-go.
 John Rampton of the financial company Due says that you should “just be honest with them and tell them you’re not interested in joining an MLM.
 I’ve found that being upfront (before they even drag you into their hour-long meeting) is the best way.
 Nip it in the bud before it starts.”

-Another strategy is to listen to the sales pitch before giving completely honest feedback.
+Another strategy to say no to MLM invitations is to listen to the sales pitch before giving completely honest feedback.
 “If my friends join a company that sells something, I usually try it out if it’s in the realm of something I’d use,” says Crystal Stemberger of Budgeting in the Fun Stuff.
 “But then I’m completely honest with my feedback.
 This has meant that my friends only even tell me they are selling something if they’re 90 percent sure I’d like it.”

 Don’t be Afraid Losing Friends